MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/README.md

 ## Goals

-The goal is to build a ML model for predicting national weekly data for each SKU (Stock Keeping Unit) from internal source, which the sum of this predeicted values meets min.
-97% accuracy compared to external monthly data.
+The goal is to build a ML Regression model for predicting national weekly data for each SKU (Stock Keeping Unit) from internal source, which the sum of predicted values meets the closest score to external monthly data.

 This project describes the methodology and procedure for one SKU whose actual name has been blinded.